Itay-Biton/AndroidGamificationSDK/README.md

 **The Android Gamification SDK** is a powerful tool designed to help developers integrate player and achievement management into their Android applications.
 This SDK provides a comprehensive set of functions to manage players, track achievements, and display leaderboards and player ranks.
 It also includes built-in UI components for seamless integration into your app.

-If you prefer to interact with the backend API directly without using the SDK, you can refer to the detailed API documentation available at WWW.API-SITE.com.
+If you prefer to interact with the backend API directly without using the SDK, you can refer to the detailed API documentation available [HERE](https://gamificationsdk-server.onrender.com/about).
 The API site provides comprehensive information about all available endpoints, request/response schemas, and authentication requirements.

 ---

 ## Features